davidglevy/spark-itcase/README.md

 # Goals
 The spark-itcase project has the following high level goals:
 * Reduce build cycle time for developers writing Java or Scala based Spark jobs built with Maven
-* Reduce manual tasks required when running Spark jobs (transferring files,
+* Reduce manual tasks required when running Spark jobs (transferring files, creating spark-submit commands).
+* Improve code quality by testing on a full cluster earlier in the development lifecycle.

 # How Does it Achieve it's Goals?
 * Runs the code during the Maven integration-test phase pre-commit